LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Remove CollapsiblePanel component
 * Convert some components to FC
 * Refactor DomainRowWarning
+* Remove ValidatorModal from exports
+* Refactor usages of ValidatorModal
+* Add RangeValidationOptionsModal to exports

 ### version 2.246.2
 *Released*: 9 November 2022